viewflow/viewflow/README.md

 [![build]][build] [![coverage]][coverage] [![pypi-version]][pypi] [![py-versions]][pypi]

-Viewflow is a reusable component library for building business applications with ease.
-It's built on top of Django, making it accessible for developers with experience in these technologies.
-With Viewflow, you can create full-featured business applications in just a few lines of code using its reusable component library.
+Viewflow is a low-code, reusable component library designed to help developers quickly create comprehensive business applications with minimal effort.
+Built on top of Django, Viewflow is accessible for developers experienced in these technologies.
+Its pre-built components for user management, workflows, and reporting accelerate development while providing flexibility to customize and integrate with existing systems.

-Like Django, Viewflow shipped as a single package with batteries included.
-Each part Viewflow can be used independently of each other, but they all work well together.
+Like Django, Viewflow is shipped as a single package with batteries included, and each part can be used independently or together to create full-featured business applications in just a few lines of code.

 Viewflow comes in two flavors:
 - **Viewflow Core:** A lightweight, open-source library with only non-opinionated core classes that allows you to build your custom solution on top.